Mile Škorić

-Mile Škorić (born 19 June 1991) is a Croatian professional footballer who plays as a centre-back for Rijeka.
+Mile Škorić (born 19 June 1991) is a Croatian professional footballer who plays as a centre-back for Croatian Football League club Rijeka.

 Club career

 Škorić started his career playing at youth level for the local club in his village Novi Mikanovci, as a goalkeeper, then moving to NK Mladost Vođinci where he was moved to the centre-back position, before joining the HNK Cibalia Vinkovci academy.
 At the age of 15 he moved on to Osijek with whom he had signed a scholarship contract in February 2010.
 He made his debut for the first team as a late substitute in a 1–1 draw against Zadar on 22 March 2008 in the 25th round of 2007–08 season.
 He scored his first goal in Prva HNL in a 5–1 away win against Rijeka on 23 October 2010.
 In 2011, he left Osijek and spent half a season with Gorica in Druga HNL, before moving to HAŠK in the same division. Škorić moved back to Osijek prior to the commencement of the 2013–14 season. Škorić played an array of midfield, side-line and offensive positions in top-tier football before settling as a central defender in 2017.
 His appearance and then oft misunderstood positional and passing creativity earned him the nickname "Zidane iz Novih Mikanovaca" (Zidane from Novi Mikanovci).

 In March 2023, after almost ten seasons with Osijek, he signed for Chinese Super League club Cangzhou Mighty Lions on a two-year contract with the option for a third.
-In early October 2023, however, he had his contract with the Chinese club annulled due to unpaid wages and became a free agent.
+In October 2023, however, he had his contract with the Chinese club terminated due to unpaid wages and became a free agent.

 On 30 January 2024, Škorić joined Chinese Super League club Tianjin Jinmen Tiger.